 Michael W. Barnard has been making films, artworks, and music for most of his life.
-He has published poetry, essays and other writings in a variety of books and journals including most recently an essay in the McGraw-Hill book “Wisdom of the East-Stories of Compassion, Inspiration and Love” He has produced and directed several different productions, including a long-term high-defintion video documentary on the design and building of the I.M.
+He has published poetry, essays and other writings in a variety of books and journals including most recently an essay in the McGraw-Hill book “Wisdom of the East-Stories of Compassion, Inspiration and Love” He has produced and directed numerous productions, including the feature-length documentaries “Secrets of the Sun – Journey Into the Fire”, the long-term documentary “Bringing the Light” about the 15 year design and build journey of the of the I.M.
 Pei-designed Ronald Reagan UCLA Medical Center, as well as the independent feature (“90404 Changing” – aka “SantaMonica 90404”), and currently in production -“Elemental Light:Paul Harryn”, a feature-length documentary about the Pennsylvania based artist and musician Paul Harryn.

 Barnard was born in Hollywood, California, and then grew up in Massachusetts and the San Francisco Bay Area.
 He began his career in art and film during his teenage years and received a BFA from the California College of Arts and Crafts, Oakland (1967), and an MFA from Ft.
 Wright College in Spokane, Washington (1969), where he taught as a painting and drawing Instructor.
 His works are included in numerous private collections nationwide.
 He most recently had one-person shows at the The Rose Cafe in Venice, CA, R Street Gallery in Washingon D.C.
 2009, Artspace Gallery, Santa Monica – 2001, Platform 9, Santa Monica in January 2002, the Highways Gallery in Santa Monica in February 2002 , and at the University of Nevada, Las Vegas in the Fall of 2003.